Curious how your own community and backyard can become your living laboratory?

 Workshops range from one to ten sessions, depending on the topic.
 With each workshop, you receive access to the recording and resources to review on your schedule.

-Visitors to Earthaven Ecovillage are often surprised to hear that we are not yet fully sustainable or 100% self-sufficient.
-In this online workshop, Lee Warren helps define the context and describe the journey of moving from a consumer culture to a land-based, place-based life.
+Visitors to Earthaven Ecovillage are often surprised that we are not yet fully sustainable or 100% self-sufficient.
+In this online workshop, sustainability expert and Earthaven member Lee Warren helps define the context and describe our journey of moving from a consumer culture to a land-based, place-based life.

-People Care: An overview of the social, emotional, and relational aspects of village life
+An overview of the social, emotional, and relational aspects of village life.

 Culture at Earthaven Ecovillage is both intentionally and organically created based on both the people who come together and the purpose they hold dear.
 Lee Warren exposes the invisible infrastructure that binds us to each other, to the land, and to the ecovillage project.

-Village Economics: The Ins and Outs of Money and Wealth at Earthaven Ecovillage
+The ins and outs of money and wealth at Earthaven Ecovillage.